 About Online Money Making Opportunities

-Avoid programs that say you can get your money back if you prove to them you have thoroughly tried their program and it hasn’t worked.
+Avoid digital and coaching programs that say you can get your money back if you prove to them you have thoroughly tried their program and it hasn’t worked.

 If they say, get off the call if you are not serious, get off of it.
 They are baiting you.